jesse-richardville/Cyclistic-Case-Study/readme.md

 ### Prepare
 Obtain and import data for cleaning, formatting, and transformation:
-1. Data is complete, original, and open source, directly from the company (https://divvy-tripdata.s3.amazonaws.com/index.html) and has been made available by Motivate International Inc. under this license (https://ride.divvybikes.com/data-license-agreement).
+1. Data is complete, original, and open source, directly from the company (https://divvy-tripdata.s3.amazonaws.com/index.html) and has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
 I have chosen to analyze 12 months of data from 12/2021 - 11/2022, which was last updated on Dec 8th 2021, 02:19:04 pm.
 2. Download data and store it appropriately.
 C:\Users\jesse\OneDrive\Documents\R docs\Working Directory\Cyclistic_case_study\data\raw\dirty_bike_data
 3. Merge, sort, filter, format, and transform the data using R for analysis and document this process.